Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Conclusions

-Future research could include the development of TOPSIS modifications that would control the impact that weight-scaled means and standard deviations have on the final rankings.
-So far, the weights influence the very shape of WMSD-space and the positions of alternatives within it.
-An interesting next step would be to introduce a user-provided parameter affecting the shapes of the isolines.
-That would lead to a new TOPSIS aggregation, where the user could choose whether the rankings should be more influenced by the weight-scaled means or standard deviations.
-Similarly, an aggregation based on lexicographic ordering of weight-scaled means and standard deviations seems to have a lot of practical potential.
-Finally, meeting the needs of practitioners, we plan to develop a publicly available open source software library for WMSD visualizations of user-provided datasets.
-Combined with new spectrum of aggregations and possible improvement actions, it would make a valuable tool for hands-on decision makers.
+As future research, the WMSD-space methodology could be extended to take into account uncertainty connected with the input data or criteria weights.
+This could involve representing data in the form of fuzzy sets, as they are commonly used to model the imprecision and uncertainty of data in many application domains~\cite{CHE00,Lin23ASC,bottani2006fuzzy,aydougdu2023complex}.
+We expect that such fuzzy input will result in alternatives represented not as points but as polygons---subregions of WMSD-space.
+On the other hand, the uncertainty of the decision-makers, represented as fuzzy criteria weights, would require a 3D visualization that would allow for interpolation between WMSD spaces of potentially different shapes.
+Future research could also include the development of TOPSIS modifications that would control the impact that alternative means and standard deviations have on the final rankings.
+Such modifications would involve a parameter letting the user define whether the rankings should be more influenced by the weight-scaled means or standard deviations.
+Such an analysis would generalize the results presented here to other distance-based MCDA ranking methods such as UTA~\cite{LAGSIS82} or SAW~\cite{ciardiello2023comparison}.
+Similarly, WMSD visualization may be potentially applied to TOPSIS generalizations based on three-way decision~\cite{wang2022bmw,zhan2023modified}.
+Finally, to meet the needs of practitioners, we plan to develop a publicly available open-source interactive dashboard for WMSD visualizations of user-provided datasets.
+Combined with a new spectrum of aggregations and possible improvement actions, it would make a valuable tool for hands-on multi-criteria decision analysis.